- Getting there and getting around

 - Let animals find their own food.
 Human food can make native animals susceptible to disease, and can cause overpopulation and aggressive behaviour.

 - Show consideration for other park users and keep noise to a minimum.

 See caring for parks for more information about protecting our environment and heritage in parks.

 Photo: Courtesy Ross Naumann.

-Daisy Hill Regional Park is part of Queensland’s first coordinated conservation area—the Koala Bushland Coordinated Conservation Area (KBCCA).
-The conservation area links Daisy Hill Regional Park, Venman Bushland National Park and local council areas (Neville Lawrie Reserve, Don and Christine Burnett Conservation Area and Ford Road Conservation Area) to provide a combined area of 1170 ha of natural bushland.
+Daisy Hill Conservation Park is part of Queensland’s first coordinated conservation area—the Koala Bushland Coordinated Conservation Area (KBCCA).
+The conservation area links Daisy Hill Conservation Park, Venman Bushland National Park and local council areas (Neville Lawrie Reserve, Don and Christine Burnett Conservation Area and Ford Road Conservation Area) to provide a combined area of 1170 ha of natural bushland.
 This area protects one of the most intact natural koala habitats between Brisbane and the Gold Coast.

 The Queensland Parks and Wildlife Service, Logan City Council and Redland City Council are working together to protect and cooperatively manage the KBCCA.

 Queen Street Mall (between Albert and Edward streets), Brisbane Qld 4002

 For tourism information for all regions in Queensland see Queensland Holidays.

 Daisy Hill Koala Centre